Materials-Consortia/OPTIMADE/optimade.rst

    - **Support**: OPTIONAL support in implementations.
 When the :property:`group_type property` property is present the :property:`groups` property MUST be present as well.
    - **group_id**: REQUIRED; A string that is unique for each group.
    - **type**: REQUIRED; The :property:`group_type` of this group.
-   - **parts**: REQUIRED; A list containing :property:`group_id` strings of groups that are part of this group and integers referring to the index of `cartesian_site_positions`_, that belong to this group and are not in one of the sub groups.
+   - **sub_groups**: REQUIRED; A list containing :property:`group_id` strings of groups that are part of this group.
 Circular references are not allowed, i.e. a group is not allowed to refer back to itself even if it is via another group.
+   - **sites**; REQUIRED; A list of integers referring to the index of `cartesian_site_positions`_, that belong to this group and are not in one of the sub groups.

    - **residue_sequence_number**: An integers describing the position of the group/residue in a chain/group.
      This matches the residue sequence number field in the of the PDB file format.
      There is therefore no guarantee that these numbers are ordered or unique.